-The country's major port is at Douala, with smaller ports at Limbe and Kribi.
-Though the Port of Douala is considered the major port of entry for the central African region, it is one of the most inefficient ports in Africa.
-Delays are frequent, and to improve port efficiency the Government in 2000 made the port administration autonomous.
+The country's major port is in Douala, with smaller ports at Limbe, Kribi, and Garoua.
+Though the Port of Douala is considered the major port of entry for the Central African region, it has traditionally been one of the most inefficient ports in Africa.
+To improve port efficiency, the Cameroon government made the port administration autonomous in 2000.
 An average of three days is needed to clear goods through customs.
-In December 1997, the Government of Cameroon liberalized auxiliary port and maritime services and the maritime transport sector is now open to any transporter serving Cameroon ports.
-Cameroon has a relatively well developed rail system which was privatized in 1998 and three international airports, along with 50 small airports or airstrips.
+In December 1997, the

+Cameroon government liberalized auxiliary port and maritime services, and the maritime transport sector is now open to any transporter serving Cameroon ports.
+Cameroon has a relatively well-developed rail system, which was privatized in 1998, and three international airports, along with 50 small airports or airstrips.
 Domestic air service is not well developed.